 In the course Designing a New Learning Environment, learners formed teams around their educational interest.
 Children and Languages created a team around their interest in early childhood education.
 This global team from the U.S., Algeria, Russia, Pakistan, and Portugal designed “a unique learning environment for kids that will enable easier start for the languages learning.”
 In another team called, Education in Healthcare, team-members joined to work towards a goal, “to facilitate building an ideal future where all healthcare professionals always strive towards the most effective patient-centered medical care by working collaboratively as a multi-professional team, remaining current in their field and educating all stakeholders including patients, their families and the public.”
 Both teams had the opportunity to pursue their passions by meeting like-minded individuals on NovoEd and collaboratively solving real-world problems.

-These are just some examples of project-based learning on NovoEd.
-If you have an example of how NovoEd transformed your project-based learning experience, we would love to hear about it.
+These are just some examples of experiential learning on NovoEd.
+If you have an example of how NovoEd transformed your learning experience, we would love to hear about it.
 Please let us know by submitting your story to the NovoEd Student Stories Form!